isochronous/backbone.babysitter/readme.md

 This constructor function contains all of the necessary code for managing a list of views.

+Backbone.BabySitter's ChildViewContainer class also implements the same `extend` method from Marionette and Backbone, so you can create "sub-classes" that, for example, define an `initialize` method on the ChildViewContainer.

+### Initialization

+ChildViewContainer will call any initialize method defined on an object extended from ChildViewContainer, passing it the same `options` object that was passed to the constructor.

 ### Storing Views

 Views can be added to a container by calling the `add` method: